ngzube/accrete/README.md

 -time of collision, mass ratio impactor:target, tungsten anom of smaller, calculation with smaller mass

 ## Analysis files
+**datagrabber.py:** Python script to search for finished output files and compile lists of surviving particles, their mass, semi-major axis, dEpsilon, ID, and Run#.

 **accplot.py: Python; plot variations of dEpsilon, mass, semi-major for groups of runs

 **accplot.m:** Matlab; plot the dEpsilon_W (tungsten isotope anomaly) and mass vs. time for chosen particle